Join College of the Atlantic, Acadia National Park, and Schoodic Institute

 Poster sessions open to anyone doing research in the region

-Registration Deadline – If you would like to present a poster or simply attend the Acadia National Park Science Symposium, stay tuned for the email with registration information or visit the event page on Schoodic Institute’s website.
-Registration will open in late August and will close September 25th.
+Registration Deadline – If you would like to present a poster or simply attend the Acadia National Park Science Symposium register HERE.
+Registration closes September 25th.
 There will be no late registrations.